rook/rook.github.io/README.md

 # Publish

-Simply commit your changes, do a git push and then to get the changes to the `gh-pages` branch, run  `make publish`.
+Simply open a PR and have it merged by a maintainer.
+The CI will do the rest that is needed to build the changes and push to the `gh-pages` branch.

 # Test